fvnilo/resiz/README.md

 ## Description

-A simple API that return resized versions of certain images.
+A simple API that return resized versions of known images.

 ## Prerequisites